MichaelLangbein/tdl2/backend/data/wiki/interesting/ESRI.md

     print(f"Field: {field.name}, Type: {field.type}")

 # SearchCursor: read only.
 Alternatively: UpdateCursor, InsertCursor
+# Always use `with` for cursors ... otherwise you might not delete locks on the table
 with ap.da.SearchCursor("Roads", [field.name for field in roads_fields]) as cursor:
     for row in cursor:
         print(row)